AriGrele/bugnet/README.md

 Running these files with the current parameters will produce a dataset of ~13,000 images of Lepidoptera, format these data for training a classification model, train a classification model with ~28 species, and use this model to classify insects in an example camera trap image.

 ## Folders
+### Annotation_pipeline

+Contains software for annotating images with bounding box data for training new localization models and taxonomic data for training and validating classification models.

 ### Database_pipeline

 Contains scripts for scraping data and images from GBIF.
 The pipeline can be set to download GBIF datasets only, images only, or both in sequence.
 Data can be filtered to include specific insect orders, image licenses, or exclude specific insect families.
 Images can be stored as the entire image file, or individual insects can be cropped from the downloaded images.
 Regardless, all images are passed through a quality filter to remove e.g. blurry images, images of larvae, and other low-quality data.